USING IRONXL

 Prerequisites

 1. Visual Studio: is an essential Integrated Development Environment (IDE) for working on C# .NET applications.
 It is the official and recommended IDE for developing C# apps, and it can be downloaded and installed from the Microsoft website.
-However, other IDEs that support C# environment can also be used if preferred by the developer.
+However, other IDEs that support a C# environment can also be used if preferred by the developer.

-2. Create Console App: Follow the steps to create a simple console application.
+2. Create Console App: Follow the steps to create a simple Console Application.

 • Open Visual Studio and click "Create a Project".